-French conductor Bertrand de Billy made his Royal Opera debut in a recital with Roberto Alagna in 1995 and has since conducted Carmen, Cendrillon and Maria Stuarda for the Company.
-In the 2016/17 Season he returns to conduct Don Carlo and L’elisir d’amore.
+French conductor Bertrand de Billy made his Royal Opera debut in a recital with Roberto Alagna in 1995 and has since conducted Carmen, Cendrillon, Maria Stuarda, Don Carlo and L’elisir d’amore for the Company.

 De Billy was born in Paris.
 Positions include Kapellmeister and Deputy Music Director at Anhaltisches Theater, Dessau (1993–5), Deputy Music Director at Vienna Volksoper (1996–8), Music Director at the Liceu, Barcelona (1999–2004), and Music Director of the Vienna Radio Symphony Orchestra (2002–10).
 He was Principal Guest Conductor of Frankfurter Opern- und Museumsorchester until 2015 and is Principal Guest Conductor of the Orchestre de Chambre de Lausanne and the Dresdner Philharmonie.
 He regularly conducts for companies including Vienna State Opera, Berlin State Opera, Hamburg State Opera, Bavarian State Opera, La Monnaie, Brussels, Paris Opéra, Washington National Oper, Los Angeles Opera, Metropolitan Opera, New York, and the Salzburg Festival.
 He has particularly close associations with Theater an der Wien, Vienna Musikverein, Vienna Konzerthaus and Bavarian State Opera.